OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/RunSql/RunSql.md

 - The table, views, and procedures being queried must be readable (some databases restrict direct access to data and require using stored procedures).
 - Any SQL statement can be run; consequently, suitable authentication and permissions should be in place to protect against unintended changes to the database
 - SQL syntax varies between database software so care should be take to use standard SQL if possible.
-- Results from the statement currently are not displayed, although errors will be shown and added to the log file.
+- Results from the statement such as rows modified currently are not displayed, although status and errors will be shown and added to the log file.
 Use the [ReadTableFromDataStore](../ReadTableFromDataStore/ReadTableFromDataStore) command to process statements that return a result set.

 ## Command Editor ##